mattermost/docs/source/install/enterprise-install-upgrade.rst

 `mattermost version`

-To check your edition and version from the web or desktop interface, open **Main Menu > About Mattermost**.
+To check your edition and version from the web or desktop interface, open **Product menu > About Mattermost**.

 - **Mattermost Enterprise Edition** indicates you can apply a license key to enable Enterprise features.
 - **Mattermost Team Edition** indicates you're using the open source version and need to upgrade (per upgrade instructions below) before a license key can be applied.